CSDUMMI/DemNet/Database.md

 , "first_name" : "<first real name>"
 , "last_name" : "<last real name>"
 , "expiration" : "<date of expiration of key pair>"
-, "old_keys" : [{ "expiration" : "<unix timestamp of their expiration>"
+, "feed" : ["<hash of message where this user is either in the to or from part>"] , "old_keys" : [{ "expiration" : "<unix timestamp of their expiration>"
                 , "public_key" :"<old public key until the expiration>" , "private_key" : "<old, encrypted private key>"